jasonwolfe/CodingPractice/README.md

 # CodingPractice
-small C++ programs representing solutions to practice FAANG software engineering interview questions
+small playgrounds to demonstrate language fundamentals and syntax as well as programs representing solutions to software engineering puzzles.